 The picture shows a typical Canvas for a vehicle sharing system.
 It gives an overview of the business model discussed above.
-Some of the aspects are not necessary within the basic version of the solution vehicle sharing system, but they come along with implementing some of the additional could-have functions.
+Some of the aspects are not necessary for the basic version of the solution vehicle sharing system but they coincide when implementing some of the add-on functions.

 (Francesco Ferro et al., 2015)

-A public charging infrastructure for electric vehicles can be supportive as electric vehicles might be part of the shared vehicle fleet.
+A public charging infrastructure for electric vehicles can support the business model as electric vehicles might be part of the shared vehicle fleet.

 - Parking fees and equality of all cars limit the freedom to operate